PepechkovaKristina/SoftUni-Courses/README.md

 # SoftUni-Courses
-Courses from my education @SoftUni
+Courses from my education @SoftUni Software Technologies may 2023